-and started taking ikebana lessons at the age of 11.
+Atsuko Bersma was born in Yokohama, Japan, and started taking ikebana lessons at the age of 11.
 Since 1970, she has combined her studies with teaching Sogetsu-style ikebana in the various places she has lived around the world.
-Sogetsu, the most avant-garde among the major ikebana schools, emphasizes creativity.
-Atsuko founded the Ikebana International Hana Chapter of Belgium and was its first president (1996-2000) and was chairperson of the Study Group Sogetsu Azalea (SGSA) in Belgium (2001-2009).
+Sogetsu, the most modern among the major ikebana schools, emphasizes creativity.
+Atsuko founded the Ikebana International Hana Chapter of Belgium and was its first president (1996-2000).
+She also became chairperson of the Sogetsu Azalea Study Group in Belgium (2001-2009).